xavierlopeze/xavierlopeze.github.io/_posts/2021-01-01-style-transfer.md

 comments: true
 ---

+The power and capability of Neural Networks goes beyond classification or prediction, a particularly beautyful application of NN is style transfer.
+Style transfer allows you to recreate your own images adding the style of famous paintings.
+The network learns the underlying techniques of the paintings and figures out how to apply them on new images (or videos) on its own.

+I used it to style my cat Chihiro in the style of Hokusai's The Great Wave Off Kanagawa.

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**